nextjournal/clerk/notebooks/markdown.md

 # $\mathfrak{M}\!⬇$ Markdown Ingestion

 This notebook demoes feeding Clerk with markdown files.
-We currently make no assumption on the kind of source code passed in fenced blocks, we handle code as if it were clojure.
+We currently make no assumption on the kind of source code passed in fenced blocks[^fenced], we handle code as if it were clojure.
 Indented code blocks are treated as inert code blocks.

 ```clj
 ^:nextjournal.clerk/no-cache